japila-books/kafka-streams-internals/docs/kstream/index.md

-# High-Level Streams DSL
+# Streams DSL

 **Streams DSL** (_KStream DSL_) is a high-level API for developers to define topologies in Kafka Streams.

-The entry point to the KStream DSL is [StreamsBuilder](../StreamsBuilder.md).
+The entry point to the KStream DSL is [StreamsBuilder](StreamsBuilder.md).

 Main abstractions (for Kafka Streams developers):